Large-type Artin groups are systolic: The complexes for -generated groups

 \subsection{Subdividing and systolizing the presentation complex}

 We subdivide each precell in $X^{\ast}$ as in Figure \ref{f:cell} to obtain a simplicial complex $\Xb$.
 In particular, in the case $n=2$ we do not add any new vertices only an edge $\ov{lr}$.
-A \emph{cell} of $\Xb$ is defined to be a subdivided precell, and we use $\Pi$ for a cell.
+A \emph{cell} of $\Xb$ is defined to be a subdivided precell, and we use the symbol $\Pi$ for denoting a cell.
 The original vertices of $X^{\ast}$ in $\Xb$ are called the \emph{real vertices}, and the new vertices of $\Xb$ after subdivision are called \emph{interior vertices}.
 Interior vertices in a cell $\Pi$ are denoted $c_1,c_2,\ldots,c_{n-2}$ as in Figure \ref{f:cell}.
 (Here and further we use the convention that the real vertices are drawn as solid points and the interior vertices as circles.)

-If $n=2$ then $\Xb$ is systolic, and we define $X$ to be $\Xb$.
+If $n=2$ then $\Xb$ is systolic---it is isomorphic to the equilateral triangulation of the Euclidean plane (see Remark~\ref{rem:n2} below)---and we define $X$ to be $\Xb$.
 Form now on we assume $n\geqslant 3$.
 Note that then $\Xb$ is not systolic.
 Suppose $\Pi_1$ and $\Pi_2$ are two cells such that $\Pi_1\cap\Pi_2$ is a path made of $\geqslant 2$ edges.
-Then they create $4$--cycles or $5$--cycles in $\Xb$ without diagonals, see the thick cycles in Figure \ref{f:cell2}.
+Then they create $4$-cycles or $5$-cycles in $\Xb$ without diagonals, see the thick cycles in Figure \ref{f:cell2}.
 In what follows we modify $\Xb$ to obtain a systolic complex $X$.
-A rough idea is to add appropriate diagonals to these $4$--cycles or $5$--cycles.
+A rough idea is to add appropriate diagonals to these $4$-cycles or $5$-cycles.
 We only add new edges between interior vertices.